Brivanib Alaninate in Treating Patients With Recurrent or Persistent Endometrial Cancer

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 3 years.

 |Intervention Model:||Single Group Assignment|

 |Official Title:||A Phase II Evaluation of Brivanib (BMS582664), an Oral, Multitargeted Growth Factor Tyrosine Kinase Inhibitor in the Treatment of Recurrent or Persistent Endometrial Carcinoma|

-Patients receive oral brivanib alaninate once daily on days 1-28.
+Patients receive brivanib alaninate PO QD on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 Other: Laboratory Biomarker Analysis

 - Progression-free Survival > 6 Months [ Time Frame: For patients whose disease can be evaluated by physical examination, progression was assessed prior to each cycle for 6 months. ]Whether or not the patient survived progression-free for at least 6 months.

 - Tumor Response [ Time Frame: If evaluated by physical exam, response was assessed prior to each cycle.
 If evaluated by CT or MRI, response was assessed during course of therapy.
 Overall time frame is up to 6 months. ]Per response evaluation criteria in Solid Tumors Criteria (RECIST v1.0) for target lesions and assessed by MRI: Complete Response (CR), Disappearance of all target lesions; Partial Response (PR), >= 30 % decrease in the sum of the longest diameter of target lesions; Overall Response (OR) = CR+PR.